eins78/react-let/README.md

 ## Alternatives

-Instead of using this component, you can also using an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) inside which you can declare JavaScript variables normally (i.e. you can use statements and not just expressions).
+Instead of using this component, you can use an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) inside which you can declare JavaScript variables normally (i.e. you can use statements and not just expressions).

 ```tsx
 export const ExampleVanilla = () => (